Ecofascism: Génération identitaire

-National Rally
+National Rally and Reconquête

 Marine Le Pen, president of the far-right National Rally (Rassemblement National, or RN) in the French National Assembly, has shown an ecofascist approach towards climate change issue and has incorporated environmental issues into her platform, although her policies regarding the climate often reflect a nationalist and protectionist stance to address it.
 Le Pen has stated that concern for the climate is inherently nationalist, and that immigrants "do not care about the environment".
 Jordan Bardella, president of National Rally, embraces similar beliefs and has stated "Borders are the environment’s greatest ally; it is through them we will save the planet."

 Solutions for climate change proposed for Le Pen also align with right-wing conservative economics.
 She has disregarded liberal free trade economics, under her belief that it "kills the planet" and creates "suffering for animals".
 Rather than supporting mass production of international commerce, she designed a localist project for "economic patriotism" to boost French products.

-Climate change was not in the RN's party platform until around 2019, when the issue began to be capitalised electorally by both leftist and center parties alike.
+Climate change was not in the RN's party platform until around 2019, when the issue began to be capitalised electorally by both leftist and centre parties alike.
 In response to this rising awareness regarding environmental issues, Le Pen designed an energy plan focused on fossil fuels, opposing wind and solar energy, and emphasising expanding nuclear power wherein she delineated a party policy where 70% of France's electricity was to come from nuclear energy by 2050.
+This change has been identified to have been due in large part to the efforts of Hervé Juvin, a Member of the European Parliament for the National Rally, who pulled from the prior efforts and ideas of the Nouvelle Droite.

-Additionally, Le Pen supports maintaining oil heating systems and reducing taxes on fossil fuels, which contradicts climate experts' recommendations, and could increase France's dependence on fossil fuels.
+Le Pen additionally supports maintaining oil heating systems and reducing taxes on fossil fuels, which contradicts climate experts' recommendations, and could increase France's dependence on fossil fuels.
+Through the 2022 French presidential election Marine Le Pen, as well as far-right presidential candidate Éric Zemmour for Reconquête, espoused the environmental success of French energy due to the expansive use of nuclear power, greenwashing the French economy.
+Zemmour further claimed that Reconquête was an ecological party rooted in "local communities", and that issues with the climate were due to the demographics and birth rates of Africa and Asia.